gleisonsdm/TaskMiner/README.md

 ## Description

 [TaskMiner](http://cuda.dcc.ufmg.br/taskminer/) is a tool that annotates C programs with OpenMP directives to support task parallelism.
-Details of this tool are available in the paper  "Automatic Identification of Tasks in Structured Programs".
-This tool is implemented in C++, on top of LLVM 3.7.
+Details are available in the paper [Automatic Identification of Tasks in Structured Programs](http://homepages.dcc.ufmg.br/~fernando/publications/papers/PACT18.pdf).
+This tool is implemented in C++, on top of LLVM 3.7, and it is publicly available through an [on-line interface](http://cuda.dcc.ufmg.br/taskminer/).

 ## Introduction